Xanthotaenia

 Xanthotaenia is a monotypic butterfly genus in the family Nymphalidae.
 Its single species is Xanthotaenia busiris, the yellow-banded nymph.
 They can be identified by a yellow strip along their forewings.

 Behavior

 The larvae feed on Calamus, while adults spend most of their lives at ground level usually near ginger, around Faunis canens butterflies.
+In Peninsular Malaysia, eggs were found and larvae were reared on ginger.
 It is semi-crepuscular in behavior.

 Distribution

 The Xanthotaenia are primarily found around Myanmar, Thailand, Malaysia, Sumatra and Borneo, in tropical rainforests at elevations between 100–300 m.